 Accidents can sometimes lead to a fatality.
 Many of the circumstances surrounding personal injury accidents are potentially life-threatening, and many are not lucky enough to make it through.
 If a person passes away due to any of the aforementioned reasons, the personal injury claim quickly turns into a wrongful death one, where the responsible party is not only held liable for the injuries caused, but for the death of a person.

 Wrongful death claims can potentially be made against individuals, businesses, employers, and also government agencies.

-With over 40 years of combined experience and 7,000 individuals represented, Frankl & Kominsky Injury Lawyers has helped clients recover monetary benefits to make up for the damage and trauma, financial and otherwise, that they faced in the aftermath of a loved one’s death.
+With over 40 years of combined experience and 7,000 individuals represented, our Fort Lauderdale personal injury lawyers have helped clients recover monetary benefits to make up for the damage and trauma, financial and otherwise, that they faced in the aftermath of a loved one’s death.